Historic Thayer Public Library, Braintree, Massachusetts

 Why Braintree Families Choose the Law Office of Jason Cullen

-Braintree is a thriving suburban community where families are building their lives, raising children, growing careers, and investing in their homes.
-As property values along the Route 93 and Route 3 corridor continue to rise, protecting those assets with a proper estate plan becomes more important every year.
-A home that was worth $350,000 a decade ago may be worth significantly more today, and that changes the stakes for your family.
+Braintree is a thriving suburban community where families are raising children, growing careers, and investing in homes that are worth more every year.
+As property values along the Route 93 and Route 3 corridor continue to rise, protecting those assets with a proper estate plan becomes more important.

-For families with minor children, the most urgent part of an estate plan is naming a guardian, the person who will raise your children if something happens to both parents.
-Without this designation in your will, a court decides who takes custody.
-That is a decision no parent should leave to a judge.
-Beyond guardianship, a trust can ensure that any assets you leave behind for your children are managed responsibly and distributed at the right time, not handed to an 18-year-old in a lump sum.
+For families with minor children, the most urgent part of an estate plan is naming a guardian.
+Without this designation in your will, a court decides who raises your kids.
+Beyond guardianship, a trust can make sure any inheritance is managed responsibly and distributed at the right age, not handed to an 18-year-old in a lump sum.

 How I Help